a271851-creator/rfcdiff/README.md

 ## Usage
 ```
-    rfcdiff [options] file1 file2
+     file1 file2

-    rfcdiff takes two RFCs or Internet-Drafts in text form as input, and
+    Takes two RFCs or Internet-Drafts in text form as input, and
     produces output which indicates the differences found in one of various
     forms, controlled by the options listed below.
 In all cases, page
     headers and page footers are stripped before looking for changes.